tpl2go/tpl2go.github.io/_posts/2025-06-07-signal-detection.md

 ---
 As someone working in a signal processing group, I have seen a fascinating diversity of signal detection methods used even within a small team.
 Signal detection is a ubiquitous, beginner-friendly problem, so it is no wonder a variety of algorithms exists for the multitudes of applications out there.
 While some algorithms employ heuristics, some others stand on theoretical grounding.

-Since I was recently tasked with teaching new engineers basic signal processing, I will practice my teaching with this topic of signal detection.
-Hopefully I can clearly and succinctly convey the key ideas. 🤞
+Since I was recently tasked with teaching new engineers basic signal processing, I took the chance to consolidate my knowledge of signal detection.
+Hopefully this post can teach signal detection clearly and succinctly. 🤞

 # Problem: Signal Detection
 Lets start with the problem: Imagine that you have a burst of a complex-valued signal embedded in complex-valued gaussian noise that **varies** in power.
 How will you detect this burst?